ZaiusInc/opal-tool-sample-app/README.md

 # Sample Opal tool OCP app

-Sample OCP app that implements an Opal tool.
-You can use it as a template for building your Opal tools in OCP.
+Sample OCP app that implements an Opal tool using the `@optimizely-opal/opal-tool-ocp-sdk`.
+You can use it as a template for building your Opal tools in OCP with decorator-based tool registration.

 # Prerequisites